 How should I take THALOMID?

-Take THALOMID exactly as prescribed and follow all the instructions of the THALOMID REMS™ program (formerly known as the S.T.E.P.S.® program).
+- Take THALOMID exactly as prescribed and follow all the instructions of the THALOMID REMS program.

 - Keep THALOMID in the blister pack until you take your daily dose.